Vyral/max-folkers/_posts/2024-05-08-move-stress-free-with-our-new-buy-before-you-sell-program.md

 * Health issues make it difficult to facilitate the selling process while transitioning to a new home.
 * Your current home needs work or decluttering to maximize its market appeal.

-If this sounds like the solution you've been searching for, click here to apply.
+If this sounds like the solution you've been searching for, [***click here to apply***](https://www.remaxmax.com/new-contact-me){: target="_blank" rel="noopener"}.
 Simply provide some basic information about yourself and your property, and we'll assess whether this program is a good fit for your situation.
 If you have any questions, don’t hesitate to call or email us.
 We look forward to hearing from you.<br>